Field Manual · AI in DAM

 6. Use Visual and Text Recognition for Risk Detection

 AI can identify compliance risks hidden within content: Detect faces and logos to ensure required permissions exist.
-Analyse text overlays for disclaimers or restricted phrases.
+Analyze text overlays for disclaimers or restricted phrases.
 Identify background brand elements or third-party property requiring clearance.
 Cross-reference detected entities with known approval lists.
 These capabilities drastically reduce overlooked liabilities, particularly in marketing and advertising assets.

 7. Integrate AI with Legal and Governance Workflows

-For full effectiveness, AI compliance tools should connect to broader systems: Contract Management Systems: Sync licence data for automatic verification.
+For full effectiveness, AI compliance tools should connect to broader systems: Contract Management Systems: Sync license data for automatic verification.
 Legal Review Queues: Route flagged assets for approval or documentation.
 Audit Dashboards: Track compliance health and recurring risks.
 Workflow Automation Tools: Automatically create remediation or renewal tasks.
 This integration ensures compliance remains central to the entire content lifecycle, not an afterthought.

 8. Train Users and Continuously Improve Models